worldline/learning-kotlin-multiplatform/docs/src/network/README.md

 "A flow is an asynchronous data stream that sequentially emits values and completes normally or with an exception."

-There are multiple types of flow, for the codelab, we will focus on [`StateFlow`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.flow/-state-flow/)
+There are multiple types of flow, for the Hands-on Lab, we will focus on [`StateFlow`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.flow/-state-flow/)

 A state flow is a hot flow because its active instance exists independently of the presence of collectors (our composables that consume the data)